araffin/academic-kickstart/content/post/rliable/index.md

 ## Acknowledgement

-I would like to thanks [Pablo Samuel Castro](https://psc-g.github.io/) and [Rishabh Agarwal](https://agarwl.github.io/) for checking the correctness of the visuals.
+I would like to thank [Pablo Samuel Castro](https://psc-g.github.io/) and [Rishabh Agarwal](https://agarwl.github.io/) for checking the correctness of the visuals.

 All the graphics were made using [excalidraw](https://excalidraw.com/).